spatialos/online-services/docs/content/configuration-examples/deployment-pool/usage.md

 ```

 ## Setup steps
 To start a deployment, a previously uploaded assembly is required.
-This can be completed using the [`spatial` command line tool](https://docs.improbable.io/reference/latest/shared/spatialos-cli-introduction) from your SpatialOS Project files.
+This can be completed using the SpatialOS CLI from your SpatialOS Project files.
+(See the CLI documentation in the [Tools: CLI](https://docs.improbable.io/reference/latest/shared/spatialos-cli-introduction) section of the SpatialOS documentation.)

-### Uploading an Assembly
+### Upload an assembly

 You need to upload your assembly to SpatialOS ahead of time so that the pool can access it when it starts deployments.
 ```bash